 All information collected will be held in strict confidence and released to others only with parental permission or as allowed by law.
 In keeping with this confidence, Hoosier Academy will keep a record of all persons who review confidential information with the exception of authorized school employees or other educational agency personnel.
 Parents have the right to review their child's records at any time.

 We are committed to meeting the needs of children with disabilities.
 If you have or know of a child who may have a disability, please contact Hoosier Academy for clarification, more information, or assistance.

 Can you accommodate the accelerated learning needs of my gifted/talented child?

 For gifted kids, the four walls of a classroom can feel like the four sides of a box.
-K12 and Hoosier Academy understand that academically gifted students don't fit into a box - whether it's a classroom or a one-size-fits-all education program.
+K12 and Hoosier Academy understand that academically gifted students don't fit into a box—whether it's a classroom or a one-size-fits-all education program.
 Teaching gifted kids is about challenging their young, talented minds.
-It's about allowing these students the freedom that comes from flexible, individualized learning approaches, and the challenge that comes from an exceptional, engaging curriculum - both of which we provide.
+It's about allowing these students the freedom that comes from flexible, personalized learning approaches, and the challenge that comes from an exceptional, engaging curriculum - both of which we provide.
 Visit our gifted and talented student section.

 How do students interact socially?